 - Adult Day Services provide a safe and healthy environment for people to develop social and personal care skills for more independent and productive lives.

 - Individual and Family Support is available to assist individuals and families who incur additional expenses due to the individual’s disability.

 Residential services support individuals based on their unique needs, which include:

 - Supported and Supervised Living Program Models provide adults with needed support to live in apartments or other (single family) housing.
 Supervision and support services are tailored to the person's needs.

 - Community Training Home (CTH) Models offer people the opportunity to live in a homelike environment under the supervision of qualified and trained staff.
-Caregivers are either trained private citizens who provide care in their own homes (CTH I) or service provider employees caring for individuals in a home operated by the provider agency (CTH II).
-A variation of CTH IIs (up to 4 individuals) are Community Residential Care Facilities, which normally serve about 8 individuals.
+Caregivers are either trained private citizens who provide care in their own homes (CTH-I) or service provider employees caring for individuals in a home operated by the provider agency (CTH-II).
+A variation of CTH-IIs (up to four individuals) are Community Residential Care Facilities, which normally serve about eight individuals.

-- ID/DD Community Intermediate Care Facilities are residences for individuals needing maximum support for their high levels of need.
-Twenty-four-hour care, supervision, training, recreation, and other activities are provided in this structured environment.
+- Intellectual Disability/Related Disabilities (ID/RD) Community Intermediate Care Facilities are residences for individuals needing maximum support for their high levels of need.
+24-hour care, supervision, training, recreation and other activities are provided in this structured environment.

-- ID/DD Regional Center Intermediate Care Facilities are operated by the state at five locations across the state, which provide 24-hour care, supervision, and treatment to DDSN’s most fragile individuals with the greatest need for support.
+- ID/RD Regional Center Intermediate Care Facilities are operated by the state at five (5) locations across the state, which provide 24-hour care, supervision, and treatment to the most fragile individuals served by DDSN, with the greatest need for support.
 Regional Center care is generally recommended only when all other appropriate community services are not available.